Sergio Agüero: Debut, 2010 World Cup and 2011 Copa América

-At age 18, Agüero made his senior debut for Argentina in a friendly with Brazil, played at Emirates Stadium, England on 3 September 2006.
-A year later, he scored his first international goal in a 2010 FIFA World Cup qualification match against Bolivia, and went on to score three more times as the Albiceleste successfully qualified for the finals in South Africa.
+At age 18, Agüero debuted for the Argentine senior squad in a friendly match against Brazil on 3 September 2006, played at Emirates Stadium, England.
+One year later, he scored his first international goal in a 2010 FIFA World Cup qualification match against Bolivia, and went on to score three more times as the Albiceleste successfully qualified for the finals in South Africa.

-Agüero was chosen for the 2010 FIFA World Cup squad, and made his FIFA World Cup debut in Argentina's second group match against South Korea on 12 June 2010, replacing Carlos Tevez in the 75th minute.
-Agüero's impact was immediate as Argentina scored in the next minute.
-He assisted on Gonzalo Higuaín's hat-trick goal late in the game.
-Argentina won the game 4–1.
-Argentina, however, subsequently lost to Germany in the quarter-finals.

 Agüero was named in the 23-man squad for the 2011 Copa América where Argentina had been drawn into Group A with Bolivia, Colombia, and Costa Rica.
 On 1 July, in Argentina's opening group stage match against Bolivia, he came on for Ezequiel Lavezzi on 71 minutes and scored an equaliser on 76 minutes to secure a 1–1 draw.
 On 11 July, in Argentina's third group stage match against Costa Rica, Agüero scored a goal in each half as Argentina won 3–0 and finished in second position in their group.